 Sometimes we can make our daily lives simpler - we're just not seeing how!
-Next time you're looking to solve an issue around your home, you can use items right in front of you to make a simple change.
+Next time you're looking to solve an issue around your home using items that are right in front of you or make a simple change.
 Here are some neat life hacks to try.